 These relationships may be useful for parameterizations in models and retrievals and are readily comparable to other studies.
-In case a suitable dataset is not available, an alternative to fitting these relationships to measured data, is to derive particle mass analytically from previously determined parameterizations of cross-sectional area vs maximum dimension (A vs D{max}), fall speed vs maximum dimension (v vs D{max}) and fall speed vs cross-sectional area (v vs A) given by power laws
+In case a suitable dataset is not available, an alternative to fitting these relationships to measured data is to derive particle mass analytically from previously determined parameterizations of cross-sectional area vs. maximum dimension (A vs. $D{\rm max}$), fall speed vs. maximum dimension (v vs. v vs. v vs. v diven by power laws